 What is student loan debt forgiveness?

-As you might imagine, once you borrow money for school, you generally have to pay it back, even if you never attended a class, don’t finish your education, don’t like the education you received, don’t get a job or are unhappy with the loan terms.
+As you might imagine, once you borrow money for school, you generally have to pay it back, even if you never attend a class, don’t finish your education, don’t like the education you received, don’t get a job or are unhappy with the loan terms.

 Having student loans canceled, forgiven or discharged

 The following is a list of all the ways you can escape student loans.
 You’ll note that most apply only to loans issued or guaranteed by the government.
-If your loans are from private lenders, you’ll have a lot fewer options.
+If your loans are from private lenders, you’ll have fewer options.

-Bankruptcy discharge.
-You may have heard that you can’t eliminate student loan debt by filing bankruptcy.
+Bankruptcy discharge: You may have heard that you can’t eliminate student loan debt by filing bankruptcy.
 Not true.
 While it’s certainly not as easy to eliminate student loan debt through bankruptcy as other types of debt, it does happen.
 The key is proving “undue hardship.”

 You need to meet three conditions to get an undue hardship discharge in bankruptcy, and you’ll need to meet all three.
 From the StudentAid.ed.gov website: